AdobeDocs/experience-manager-64.en/help/communities/using/reports.md

 ![](assets/chlimage_1-157.png)

-Select the criteria for the report :
+Select the criteria for the report:

 * **Site**
   select an enablement community site

 * **User or Group**
-  - select User to generate a report for one learner
+  * select User to generate a report for one learner
-  - select Group to generate a report for a group of learners
+  * select Group to generate a report for a group of learners
   The tunnel service will access members and member groups from the publish environment

 * **Assignment**
   Choose from among the enablement resources assigned to the selected learner(s)

-Select **Generate** to create the report :
+Select **Generate** to create the report:

 ![](assets/chlimage_1-158.png)